Orange County Surgical Error Lawyer

 If you or someone you love has suffered injury or death as a result of a surgical mistake, you should know that you have the right to take legal action against the doctor, hospital or other medical professional involved in the surgery.
-Please contact us today to speak with an experienced and trusted medical malpractice attorney who can evaluate your case at no cost and discuss a course of action.
+Please contact us today to speak with an experienced and trusted Orange County surgical error attorney who can evaluate your case at no cost and discuss a course of action.

 Surgical Errors: Cause and Effect

 It is common knowledge that doctors, nurses, and other hospital personnel are usually overworked.
 While fatigue, lack of attention and hastiness can all result in surgical errors, there are other factors that lead to potentially life-threatening mistakes.
 Miscommunication before a surgical procedure, either due to illegible handwriting or incorrect patient information and/or during the actual surgery also commonly lead to surgical errors.